BurntRappz/BurntRappz/README.md

-##Hi there 👋
+Hi there 👋

--I’m a 15-year-old developer working on Roblox and web development.
+I’m a 15-year-old developer working on Roblox and web development.
+💻 Skills & Experience

-Luau ==> 3+ years of experience
+Luau — 3+ years of experience
-Roblox building ==> 1+ year
+Roblox Building — 1+ year
-HTML ==> still learning
+HTML — still learning
+🚀 Goals

-I’m aiming to become a full-stack developer, mainly focused on Roblox and web apps.
+I’m aiming to become a full stack developer, mainly focused on Roblox and web apps.

+📦 What I share

-On my GitHub, I share open-source systems, scripts, and projects I make stuff that’s useful for me and hopefully for you too.
+On my GitHub, I post open source systems, scripts, and projects I create stuff that’s useful for me and hopefully for you too.